andrewronald/applejack/readme.md

 # 🍏 Apple‑Music → YouTube MP3 CLI

 **applejack.py** converts an exported **Apple Music / iTunes** `Library.xml` into a folder of high‑quality, fully‑tagged MP3 files by fetching audio from YouTube via **yt‑dlp**.
-As far as I know there is no way to export your library on Windows so this will only work on macOS.
+This is only for macOS, as far as I know there is no way to export a Library.xml on the Windows Apple Music app.

 ---